Get a free, no obligation personal loan quote with rates as low as 9.99%

 Benefits Of Buying A Demo Car

 Since a car is one of the biggest expenses you can take on, it’s a good idea to write out a pros and cons list for each vehicle you’re interested in before you make your final choice.
-For instance, buying a demo car can offer up the following benefits:
+Here are some perks of buying a demo car:

-• Better Prices – The lower price of most demo cars is one of the primary things to consider.
+• Better Prices – The lower price of most demo cars is one of the main benefits.
 In fact, some demo cars are hundreds, if not thousands of dollars cheaper and may only be 1 or 2 years older than a new car.

-• Nicer & More Reliable Vehicles – Buying privately can be cheaper but it’s tough to know a car’s true condition.
-However, demo cars sold by reputable dealers should be in good shape inside and out, with low mileage and no mechanical issues.
+• Newer And More Reliable Vehicles – Buying privately can be cheaper, but it’s tough to know a car’s true condition.
+However, demo cars sold by reputable dealers should be in good shape inside and out, sometimes with low mileage and no mechanical issues.

-• Models, Features & Offers – If you’re willing to buy an older or used model, you can snag a higher-spec car that’s only been driven by dealership employees.
-Plus, the dealer may offer special upgrades, rebates, promotions and warranties.
+• More Updated Features – Many demos come with specialized features and have only been driven by dealership employees.
+Plus, the dealer may offer special upgrades, rebates, promotions, and warranties.

 Drawbacks Of Buying A Demo Car

-• Mileage & Wear – Although demo cars may qualify as “new”, many have been used by multiple drivers.
-So, not only can they come with mileage and wear and tear, they may have less resale value and coverage when it comes to warranties.
+• Mileage and Wear – Although demo cars may be newer, many have been used by multiple drivers.
+So, not only can they come with mileage and wear and tear, they may have less resale value and coverage when it comes to warranties if they’re over a certain number of kilometers.

-• Less Choice – You might have to visit a few places before you find a demo car that has everything you want.
-Plus, your options may be limited to older models with fewer features, color choices and guarantees than most new cars.
+• Fewer Options – Demo cars are not always readily available.
+You might have to visit a few places before you find a demo car that has everything you want.
+Plus, your options may be limited to older models with fewer features, colour choices, and guarantees compared to most new cars.

-• Parts Need Changing Faster – Depending on how hard your demo car has already been driven, the tires, interior features and mechanical components may have to be changed a lot sooner than on a new car to avoid problems.
+• Parts Need Changing Faster – Depending on how hard your demo car has already been driven, the tires, interior features and mechanical components may have to be repaired or replaced a lot sooner compared to new cars to avoid problems.

 Where Can You Buy A Demo Car In Canada?

 There are several places you can purchase a demonstrator vehicle, including auctions and sponsored events.
 That said, most demo cars are sold by dealerships that are getting rid of older models to make space for new ones.
-They’re typically displayed on the showroom floor, used for test driving or loaned workers and clients.
+They’re typically displayed on the showroom floor, used for test driving, or loaned to employees and clients.

 How Can You Finance A Demo Car?

 Prior to buying a demo car, it’s also important to think about how you’ll pay for it.
 While it’s probably cheaper than the average new car, you might not be able to afford it in cash.
-Thankfully, there are other ways to finance a demo car, such as:
+Thankfully, there are ways to finance the purchase of a demo car, such as the following:

 Things To Consider Before Buying A Demo Car

-Though a demo car can be affordable and in relatively good condition, don’t forget to take these precautionary measures before you pay anything or sign binding paperwork:
+Though a demo car can be affordable and in relatively good condition, don’t forget to take these precautionary measures before you commit to a purchase:

-• Do Research – When it comes to any vehicle, including a demo car, research is key.
-Always check a car’s specs, driver reviews and reliability issues.
-The same idea goes for the dealer or lender you’re thinking of buying or borrowing from.
+When it comes to any vehicle, including a demo car, research is key.
+Always check a car’s specs, driver reviews, and reliability issues.

-• Compare Demo Cars & Certified Pre-Owned Vehicles – CPOs can be great due to their provable registrations and histories.
+Certified pre-owned vehicles (CPOs) can be great due to their provable registrations and histories.
 While the car could have more mileage and wear, it may include an extended warranty and free maintenance.
+Compare CPOs to demo cars to see which option may be best for you.

-• Verify the Car’s History – Even if a demo car is from a good source, ask about its service history, see if it’s ever been registered and get all the paperwork you can.
-There may be accidents or repairs the dealer won’t tell you about upfront.
+Even if a demo car is from a good source, ask about its service history, see if it’s ever been registered, and get all the paperwork you can.
+Vehicle history reports will give you all the information you need about a car’s past, including whether it’s been involved in an accident.

-• Check the Warranty Date – Since demo cars can qualify as “new”, many dealers offer warranties with the sales price or for an extra fee.
-Read a warranty carefully before buying it, as the expiry date and limited coverage may not be worthwhile.
+Since demo cars are newer models, many dealers offer warranties with the sales price or for an extra fee.
+Read the warranty carefully before buying it to make sure you understand the expiry date and what’s covered or not covered.

 Buying A Demo Car FAQs